vipulnaik/working-drafts/ark/arithmetic-of-density.md

 > *Verified* (`ladder_verify.py`).
 Over every composite non-prime-power n ≤ 10⁶ — all twelve residue classes, no eligibility filter — the best density the three families achieve is at least **0.02504**, attained at n = 3239, and **no value falls below 0.02**.
 The running minimum does not move from n = 10⁴ onward.
 That is a direct verification of §5's conjecture over a range roughly 450× wider than where μ(n) itself is known.

-So the honest structure of the ladder is not "computed below, conjectural above" with a gap between.
-It is:
+**And the middle range turns out to be bounded and computable.** The worry is that between the verified range and the asymptotic one lies a band reachable by neither.
+Empirically it is not open-ended: the lower envelope of achievable density falls to its minimum in [10³, 10⁴) and rises monotonically thereafter, with only four of 48,729 worklist entries having a bound below 0.030 and all four in [3000, 10⁴]. §5 sets this out.
+So the structure is not "computed below, conjectural above" with a gap between, but:

 | | range | status |
 |---|---|---|